Age of Liberty: Pomeranian War

 A joint note presented to the estates by the Russian, Prussian and Danish ministers protested the result, in menacing terms, against any "reprisals" on the part of the triumphant faction, hastened the fall of the government.
 The Cap senate resigned en masse to escape impeachment, and an exclusively Hat ministry took its place.
 On 1 June, the "Reaction Riksdag", as it was generally called, withdrew to the capital; and the French ambassador and the crown prince Gustav called upon the new Privy Councillors to redeem their promise to reform the constitution.
 When, at the end of the session, they half-heartedly brought the matter forward, but it did not proceed, with the Reaction Riksdag disbanding on 30 January 1770.

+Freedom of the press

+As a result of the party system, demands for freedom of the press came from many quarters, usually inspired by Great Britain.
+The first proposal to abolish prior censorship was put forward in the Riksdag in 1727 and was followed by many more in the following decades.
+However, it was not until 1766, after careful preparation, that a freedom of the press ordinance was issued which not only abolished censorship but also provided clear legal protection for writings on political issues and other subjects.
+However, the Lutheran religion could not be questioned, and prior review of theological writings remained in place.
+The Freedom of the Press Act also brought with it extensive public access to official documents.
+All public documents, including government minutes, were now open to inspection and could be published, provided they did not concern secret foreign affairs.

 Economy

 The Great Northern War left Sweden in a state of economic and demographic ruin at the start of the Age of Liberty.
 This period brought economic and social upheaval as well as industrial development.
 However, by the time the Age of Liberty ended in 1772, Sweden was by all objective measures a weaker nation than it was during its "Era of Great Power."
 Its land was diminished, its monopoly over the bar iron trade was gone, and it was lagging behind in the race towards early industrialisation.
 The decline can be attributed both to fiscal, monetary and executive policy errors by the various Riksdag parties in power, as well as to technological and economic shifts which allowed Sweden's rivals and neighbours get ahead on the global stage.
 However, the agricultural reforms, the early industrial developments and the gradual change from mercantilism to free trade which occurred during this period and pioneered the path for Sweden's agricultural revolution in the 1790s and eventual large scale industrialization in the mid to late 19th century.